- 6.01: Scope and Purpose

 (1) Delivery of Massage Therapy.
-Massage Therapy shall only be delivered or offered at any location or portion thereof holding a valid Massage Therapy Establishment license issued by the Board or otherwise exempted from licensure under 269 CMR 6.02(4).
+Massage Therapy, including the provision of out of office massage therapy services, shall only be delivered or offered at any location or portion thereof covered by valid Massage Therapy Establishment license issued by the Board or otherwise exempted from licensure under 269 CMR 6.03(8).

 (2) License Required.
 Each Massage Therapy Establishment within the Commonwealth shall be licensed by the Board before providing or offering to provide Massage Therapy and shall annually renew its license using an application provided by the Board, unless there is a change in ownership or location.